emil-jacero/cue-demo/example1/README.md

 ## Summary

-This examples focuses on deploying a simple module to a cluster
+This examples used the built in module function to both get schemas and templates to render correct kubernetes manifest.
+It also uses the same delivery method (cue modules) to define `apps`, `collections` and `flavors`.

 ## Prepp